Field Note #005: The Digital Perimeter

 01 // THE LEGIBILITY TRAP

-In the physical world, security is achieved through distance and barriers.
-In the digital world, security is achieved through Signal Control.
+In the physical world, security is achieved through walls and distance.
+In the digital world, these concepts collapse.
+Security is achieved through Signal Control: deciding what information leaves your system, when it leaves, and who can read it.

-The Vulnerability: Most individuals have secured their physical perimeter but live in a “Glass House” digitally.
-They broadcast metadata to centralized entities that do not share their incentives.
+The Vulnerability: Most individuals have secured their physical perimeter (gates, alarms) but live in a “Glass House” digitally.
+By carrying a smartphone and using free services, you broadcast a constant stream of metadata (data about your behavior: who you talk to, when, from where, and how often) to centralized entities that do not share your incentives.

 If you cannot control what is legible about you, you cannot control how pressure is applied.